Learning to use Public Domain content is fun. I can get lost for hours reading... it's one of the "good problems" we all have.

 - Is this a case of the content was already public domain?

-After a bit of research - I find the entire "recipes" are public domain... the rest of the content is NOT Public Domain.
+Lists of ingredients are public domain... the rest of the content is NOT Public Domain.
+That means the "How To" is NOT public domain content.

 This is not Fair Use either... the entire article was copied (not just a portion) and the author was not given credit.